Home Latest Biography Mission Impact Contact

 Due to harsh social and economic conditions in the 1980's most teenagers in the poorer parts of Liverpool, including myself, left school with few qualifications or job prospects.
 I broke away from the thuggish street life trends and resorted to self-education.
 After a couple of years I broke into the field of computer games as a graphic designer / animator.
 Finding that line of work disappointing I worked my way, as a volunteer, into the field of social care and spent 17 years working with the mentally ill, homeless, children in care and probation.

 In my late 20's I finally took the plunge into film making.
-Having never been on a film set I dove in at the deep end by writing, directing, editing and co-producing a half hour fiction film, The Victim.
+Having never been on a film set I dove in at the deep end by writing, directing, editing and co-producing a half hour fiction film.
 After two more half hour short films (and discovering the politicized and self-defeating nature of state-sponsored film in the UK) I hit a financial crisis and was unable to make films for a period of four years.
-It was during that crisis that I learned some basic web design skills and created collativelearning.com.
+It was during that crisis that I learned created collativelearning.com.
 To my surprise the content of the site (despite its amateur technical design) connected with many thousands of people from across the globe - people of different age brackets and professional standing.
-In approx nine years of running this site the hundreds of videos I've posted on Youtube at various times have received somewhere in the region of twenty to forty million views.
+In approx nine years of running this site the hundreds of videos I've posted on Youtube at various times (and across different channels) have received somewhere in the region of forty to sixty million views.

 "Can I speak to you on social media?"